Dash-Industry-Forum/Guidelines-Security/README.md

 # DASH-IF implementation guidelines: content protection and security

-Note that this online version is deprecated and that the document will further be updated as a Word version available on the DASH-IF working space.
+Advisement: This online version is deprecated and the document will further be updated as a Word version available on the DASH-IF working space.
 You can still submit bugs.

 This document provides guidelines for implementing content protection and security features in DASH clients and services.